Cricket: Pakistan thrash England in Champions Trophy semi-final

 Paceman Hasan Ali led a disciplined attack with a superb return of three for 35 from his maximum 10 overs.

+He added: "The fact we've produced brilliant performances in this tournament and then play like that on this wicket is extremely disappointing."

-Pakistan's openers then compounded England's misery to the delight of their supporters at a sun-drenched Cardiff.
+Pakistan's openers compounded England's misery to the delight of their supporters at a sun-drenched Cardiff.

 Left-hander Fakhar hit a six - something England didn't manage in their entire innings - when a top-edge off fast bowler Mark Wood flew safe.